CadQuery/cadquery/doc/free-func.rst

 Free function API
 *****************

-.. warning:: The free function API is experimental and may change.

 For situations when more freedom in crafting individual objects is required, a free function API is provided.
 This API has no hidden state, but may result in more verbose code.
 One can still use selectors as methods, but all other operations are implemented as free functions.